DPZero: Private Fine-Tuning of Language Models without Backpropagation: DPZero: Nearly Dimension-Independent Private Zeroth-Order Optimization

 \begin{remark} The strategy of appropriately selecting the clipping threshold to ensure that clipping occurs with low probability is commonly applied in the analysis of private algorithms \citep{fang2023improved, shen2023share}.
 Adaptive choices of clipping thresholds can provably improve error rates for certain problems including PCA \cite{liu2022dp} and linear regression \cite{liu2023near}.
 One technical challenge in the choice of the clipping threshold in \DPZero is that we need the {\em expected} one-step progress to be sufficient in Eq.~\eqref{eq:onestep3}.
 This requires controlling the progress in the low-probability event that finite difference is clipped.
 The fact that $\|u_t\|$ is finite with probability one simplifies the analysis, which is the reason we choose to sample $u_t$ uniformly at random over the sphere.
-We believe that the analysis extends to the commonly used spherical Gaussian random vectors with more work, which we leave as a future research direction. \end{remark}
+We believe that the analysis extends to the commonly used spherical Gaussian random vectors, which we leave as a future research direction.
+Table \ref{tab:noise} in the appendix supports our hypothesis that the resulting performances are similar whether Gaussian or spherical random vectors are used.
+We choose Gaussian vectors for our experiments in Section \ref{sec:exp} for simplicity. \end{remark}

-\begin{remark} One byproduct of our design is that the clipping is significantly more efficient.
-For each sample, we only need to clip the difference of function values, which is scalar.
-This is aligned with recent trends in \cite{he2023exploring, li2022large} of innovating the clipping operation to make DP-(S)GD efficient, as clipping is increasingly becoming the major bottleneck. \end{remark}